Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Numerical Optimization Methods

 \subsection{The See-Saw Method}

-An alternative approach to optimization over quantum distributions, when we have certain restrictions on the dimensions of operators included in the setup, is the so-called see-saw~\cite{pal2010maximal} method.
-Note that the quantum probabilities are given by expressions of the form~\eqref{eq:pabxy_q}.
-It is easy to see that expressions that are linear combinations of probabilities given by formulas of the form~\eqref{eq:pabxy_q}, such as Bell-type operators, are linear in each term, such as the quantum state, Alice's measurement operators, and Bob's measurement operators.
+An alternative approach to optimization over quantum distributions $\mathcal{Q}$, when we have certain restrictions on the dimensions of operators included in the setup, is the so-called see-saw~\cite{pal2010maximal} method.
+Again, we consider bipartite quantum probabilities given by expressions of the form of Eq.~\eqref{eq:pabxy_q}.
+It is easy to see that expressions that are linear combinations of probabilities given by formulas of the form of Eq.~\eqref{eq:bipartiteGame}, such as Bell-type operators, are linear in each term, \textit{viz.} the quantum state, Alice's measurement operators, and Bob's measurement operators.
 However, since the optimization must be done over all these groups of variables, the whole expression is non-linear.

-The key idea of the see-saw method is the alternating use of a series of optimizations for which two of the expressions of the form ~\eqref{eq:pabxy_q} are treated as constants, and the third of them is a variable subjected to optimization by SDP methods with the objective function being the Bell operator.
+The key idea of the see-saw method is the alternating use of a series of optimizations for which two of the expressions constituting Eq.~\eqref{eq:pabxy_q} are treated as constants, and the third of them is a variable subjected to optimization by SDP methods with the objective function being the considered Bell operator.
 For this purpose, in the first iteration, two of the terms take fixed, often randomly chosen, values.

+To be more specific, see-saw allows to maximize a given Bell expression, which serves as a score function in the considered bipartite games.
+This Bell expression, denoted as $\mathcal{B}[P(a,b|x,y)]$, quantifies the correlations between measurement outcomes $a$ and $b$ for settings $x$ and $y$.
+It is computed as a weighted sum of bipartite probabilities $P(a,b|x,y)$, as defined in Eq. ~\eqref{eq:pabxy_q}, where the coefficients $\beta_{a,b,x,y}$ weight the contributions of each outcome to the overall score.

+At each iteration of the see-saw method, the quantum state and measurements of both Alice and Bob are optimized to maximize the Bell expression.
+This involves three main optimization steps: first, the state $\rho$ is optimized while holding the measurements of Alice and Bob constant; next, all Alice's measurements $M(a,x)$ are optimized while keeping the state and Bob's measurements fixed; finally, Bob's measurements $N(b,y)$ are optimized while the state and Alice's measurements are held constant.